-- init loads the inittab, specifying what software needs to be started. init starts running all of the specified startup scripts - Services are started by init, including network configurations, X Windows, network services, databases, etc. - At this point, the machine is finally becoming useful: otherwise, an adult - Eventually, login processes are started and the boot process is complete!
+- init loads the inittab, specifying what the default runlevel should be, then additional configuration files specify what software needs to be started. init starts running all of the specified startup scripts at this point. - Services are started by init, including network configurations, X Windows, network services, databases, etc. - At this point, the machine is finally becoming useful: otherwise, an adult - Eventually, login processes are started and the boot process is complete!